Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 For each friendly ship she wants to move, the active player has to plot a legal trajectory for it.
 A legal trajectory for a ship is a chain of adjacent systems starting from the System containing the ship and ending in the System just activated, that satisfies the following conditions:

-* The starting System was **not activated** by the active player, or is the System that was just previously activated. (e.g. ships may not move out of an activated System, unless it has been activated during the step 1 of the same action)
+* The starting System was **not activated** by the active player, or is the System that was just previously activated. (e.g. ships may not move out of an activated System, unless it is the System that has been activated during the step 1 of the same action)
 * No System of the trajectory contains enemy ships. (e.g. ships may not move through Systems containing enemy ships)
 > SA: Unlike in TI3, enemy Fighters do block movement in SA.

-* The trajectory doe not contain more Systems than the *movement value* of the ship +1 (for example, a ship with a *movement value* of 1 can only move to an adjacent System, because any legal trajectory for this ship cannot contain more than 2 systems)
+* The ship must have a sufficient *movement value* to follow the trajectory.
+By default, moving from a System to an adjacent System costs 1 movement.
+For example, a ship with a *movement value* of 1 can not move further away than 1 system.

 *note: a ship does not need to take the shortest trajectory towards its final destination*